panzerdp/dmitripavlutin.com/content/posts/033-reliable-component/index.md

 ---
-title: 7 Architectural Attributes of a Reliable React Component
+title: '7 Architectural Attributes of a Reliable React Component'
-description: A detailed explanation of how to architecture React components based on single responsibility principle, encapsulation and composition.
+description: 'A detailed explanation of how to architecture React components based on single responsibility principle, encapsulation and composition.'
 published: "2017-09-26"
 modified: "2017-09-26"
 thumbnail: "./images/temple.jpg"